radivoje-v/depth-anything-v2/README.md

 ```
 Options:
 - `--model`: relative path to original .onnx model
-- `--metric`: (optional) include this flag only when running surgery on the validation model.
+- `--metric`: (optional) include this flag only when running surgery on the metric model.

 Because of some of the custom rewrites, the new model will not give identical outputs
 as the original model.
 Please evaluate the new model to check the performance.